 A pass in the written examination is valid for three years and there are no limits on the number of times you can attempt the examination.

 How do I withdraw from a written examination?

 To withdraw from a written examination, you must complete and submit a Notification of withdrawal from an ADC examination form to the ADC, along with any relevant supporting documentation.

 If the date of the examination is imminent, you may submit your intention to withdraw via email and subsequently post your withdrawal form and supporting documentation.
 A withdrawal is considered confirmed upon receipt of all required documentation.
 The ADC will respond to you in writing.

 The ADC Withdrawal Procedure contains further information regarding with procedure for withdrawing from a written examination, including detailed information regarding eligibility for a partial refund.

 Verification of results

-To find out more about the ADC appeals process, visit the appeals page.
+To find out more about the ADC appeals process, visit the verifications, reviews and appeals page.